DonMVB/aws/AWS_Assoc_SAA_C02.md

 ## 1.14.
 Amazon FSx for Windows

 ### 1.14.1.
-Amazon FSx for Windows Simplified:
+Amazon FSx for Windows Simplified
 Amazon FSx for Windows File Server provides a fully managed native Microsoft File System.

 ### 1.14.2.
-Amazon FSx for Windows Key Details:
+Amazon FSx for Windows Key Details
-- With FSx for Windows, you can easily move your Windows-based applications that require file storage in AWS.
+- Move your Windows-based applications that require SMB file storage in AWS.
+What is (link)[https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html]
+- Built on Windows Server.
+- Exists for Microsoft-based applications.
-- It is built on Windows Server and exists solely for Microsoft-based applications so if you need SMB-based file storage then choose FSx.
+- SMB-based file storage - choose FSx.
-- FSx for Windows also permits connectivity between on-premise servers and AWS so those same on-premise servers can make use of Amazon FSx too.
+- FSx for Windows also permits connectivity between on-premise servers and AWS.
 - You can use Microsoft Active Directory to authenticate into the file system.
-- Amazon FSx for Windows provides multiple levels of security and compliance to help ensure your data is protected.
-Amazon FSx automatically encrypts your data at-rest and in-transit.
+- Provides multiple levels of security and compliance to help ensure your data is protected.
+- AWS FSx automatically encrypts your data at-rest and in-transit.
-- You can access Amazon FSx for Windows from a variety of compute resources, not just EC2.
+- You can access Amazon FSx for Windows from a variety of compute resources: EC2, Workspaces, AppStream 2.X, VMware Cloud VMs.
 - You can deploy your Amazon FSx for Windows in a single AZ or in a Multi-AZ configuration.
 - You can use SSD or HDD for the storage device depending on your requirements.
 - FSx for Windows support daily automated backups and admins take take backups when needed as well.